Online Learning for Kids

 The Washington Architectural Foundation remains commited to providing young people in the Washington area with early design education.
-Whether home from school trying to stay busy, or seeking a fun and creative activity as a positive distraction, these challenges encourage a discovery of the local built environment.
+Whether home from school trying to stay busy, or seeking a fun and creative activity as a positive distraction, these online learning resources will encourage a discovery of the local built environment.

 Post your drawings on Instagram and tag us @DistrictArchCenter

 In this activity, participants use nature and/or the built environment around them to explore texture, pattern, and geometry.